Peritoneal Tuberculosis

 Emergency safety firstUrgent warning signs are highlighted below.

-Peritoneal tuberculosis is a form of tuberculosis that specifically affects the peritoneum, which is the membrane that lines the abdominal cavity and covers the abdominal organs.
+Peritoneal tuberculosis is a form of tuberculosis that specifically affects the peritoneum, which is the membrane that lines the and covers the abdominal organs.
 It is caused by the bacterium Mycobacterium tuberculosis, the same bacterium responsible for pulmonary tuberculosis.

 Types of Peritoneal Tuberculosis: